 Easter Day comes according to the lunar calendar.
 It could fall on any Sunday in April or May and is full of lovely traditions.
 Eggs are boiled and then painted in different colors.
 Very special sweet Easter bread is baked, full of raisins and other culinary wonders.
 Often people will take food like eggs and bread to church to have it blessed by a priest.

 May 9 - Victory Day.
-This is the day when people of Ukraine and other former Soviet Union republics celebrate the victory over the fascist Germany in 1945 and remember the 20 million of Soviet people who put their lives on the altar of peace.
-The war took life of nearly every 6th Ukrainian citizen.
-Celebrations include military parade and fireworks.
+This is the day when people of Ukraine and other former Soviet Union republics celebrate the victory over fascist Germany in 1945 and remember the 20 million Soviet people who put their lives on the altar of peace.
+The war took a life of nearly every 6th Ukrainian citizen.
+Celebrations include military parades and fireworks.

 Saint Trinity Day.

 June 28 - The Constitution Day.
-This holiday commemorates the adoption of Ukrainian constitution in 1996.
+This holiday commemorates the adoption of the Ukrainian constitution in 1996.

 August 24 - Independence Day.
 This holiday is dedicated to the proclamation of Ukrainian independence from the USSR in 1991.
 Large public performances, concerts, and festivals and military parades are held on this day.